Skeleton Coast

 The Skeleton Coast is the northern part of the Atlantic coast of Namibia.
 Immediately south of Angola, it stretches from the Kunene River to the Swakop River, although the name is sometimes used to describe the entire Namib Desert coast.
 The indigenous San people (formerly known as Bushmen), of the Namibian interior called the region "The Land God Made in Anger", while Portuguese sailors once referred to it as "The Gates of Hell".

 On the coast, the upwelling of the cold Benguela current gives rise to dense ocean fogs (called cassimbo by the Angolans) for much of the year.
 The winds blow from land to sea, rainfall rarely exceeds 10 mm annually, and the climate is highly inhospitable.
 There is a constant, heavy surf on the beaches.
-In the days before engine-powered ships and boats, it was possible to get ashore through the surf, but impossible to launch from the shore.
-The only way out was by going through a marsh hundreds of kilometres long and only accessible via a hot and arid desert.
+In the days before engine-powered ships and boats, it was possible to get ashore through the surf, but difficult to launch from the shore.
+The only way out was by going inland over a hot and arid desert.

 The coast is largely made up of soft sand occasionally interrupted by rocky outcrops.
 The southern section consists of gravel plains, while north of Terrace Bay the landscape is dominated by high sand dunes.

 Skeleton Bay is known as a great location for surfing.